ropeyarns/ropeyarns.github.io/about.md

 ## What should I wear to class?

 The clothes you wear should be comfortable.
-To be tied, we advise to avoid clothes made of rigid or slippery fabrics, like jeans or slippery leggings.
+To be tied, we advise you to avoid clothes made of rigid or slippery fabrics, like jeans or slippery leggings.
 A pair of Leggings with a cottony feel and a t-shirt are a good choice.

 ## Any unanswered question?